0xAX/linux-insides/mm/linux-mm-2.md

 idx = FIX_BTMAP_BEGIN - NR_FIX_BTMAPS*slot;
 ```

 Now we can fill `fix-mapped` area with the given physical addresses.
-Every iteration in the loop, we call `__early_set_fixmap` function from the [arch/x86/mm/ioremap.c](https://github.com/torvalds/linux/blob/master/arch/x86/mm/ioremap.c), increase given physical address on page size which is `4096` bytes and update `addresses` index and number of pages:
+On every iteration in the loop, we call the `__early_set_fixmap` function from the [arch/x86/mm/ioremap.c](https://github.com/torvalds/linux/blob/master/arch/x86/mm/ioremap.c), increase the given physical address by the page size which is `4096` bytes and update the `addresses` index and the number of pages:

 ```C
 while (nrpages > 0) {